lee-kyungho/lee-kyungho.github.io/index.md

 Evaluating the Effect of a Program on a Partially Latent Group

 Estimating Demand for Shapes (with [Sukjin Han](https://sukjinhan.com/))

-Endogenous Product Entry in the Space of Visual Characteristics (with [Sukjin Han](https://sukjinhan.com/))

 # Publication